10xVector/sekai-meetup-bot/README.md

 - **Japanese Learning**: Daily quizzes, word of the day, and grammar points
 - **English Learning**: Daily quizzes, word of the day, and grammar points (for Japanese speakers)
 - **Audio Support**: Text-to-speech for pronunciation practice
-- **Visual Cards**: Beautiful image cards for easy learning and sharing

 ### Weekly Content
 - **Small Talk Practice**: Bilingual conversation prompts (Sundays)